giacomosodini/giacomosodini.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title: Teaching
-description: these are the courses I taught.
+description: These are the courses I taught.
 nav: true
 nav_order: 8
+nav_title: "teaching"
 ---
 ### Lecturer
 - **University of Vienna**: Topics in the Calculus of Variations (SoSe 2025)